 Eeek!!
-It’s almost time!
-I have a little over one month to go before this cookbook is released.
-If you missed the post about it, check it out here.
-You can also leave a review on Amazon now and receive a free gift too!
+My book is here!
+Have you seen it?
+Ordered it?
+You can leave a review on Amazon now and receive a free gift!
 The gift includes 3 recipes that are not on my blog or in the book: Maple Mustard Falafel Sliders, Popcorn Cauliflower Burrito and Low Fat Maple Mustard Tahini Sauce.

 I can honestly say that I am SO glad I’m done and can go back to being a mom first.
 Ironically my husband also traveled the most he ever has during the months I was writing the book (why do things always work out this way?!), so when he was here on the weekends, it was daddy time and I often missed hanging out with the family since I was working non stop.

 I am one of those middle of the road people when it comes to my bbq sauce.
 I don’t like it too sweet.
 But I also don’t want it too tangy.
 I created this sauce and burger to represent that perfect middle ground flavor.

-- 1 cup 160 g cooked brown rice
+- 1 cup cooked brown rice

-- ¼ cup 50 g cooked chopped potato (see notes)
+- ¼ cup cooked chopped potato (see notes)

-- 2 tbsp 22 g cornmeal
+- 2 tbsp cornmeal

 - 2 tsp garlic powder

-- 2 tsp 5 g chili powder
+- 2 tsp chili powder

-- 1 ½ tsp 7 ml liquid smoke
+- 1 ½ tsp liquid smoke

 - 1 tsp sea salt